joegreene/Spring-2014-CS-Lab--SI-/Week 12/Loops.md

 #### Summary (of Loops)
 - Three types of loops: `while`, `do-while`, `for`.
 - `while` and `for` loops are pretest loops, whereas `do-while` is a post-test loop.
-- `while` can always replace `do-while` with the right initialization/implementation
+- `while` can always replace `do-while` with the right initialization/implementation.
+- `while` and `for` have the chance to never run, whereas `do-while` always runs at least one time.
 - General rule of thumb for when to use each type of loop:
   - `while`: when the conditional expression is not known when to end (such as requesting values that determine the conditional)
   - `do-while`: menus (can be done under `while` of course)